lbliek/MVRSM/README.md

 Afterward, use `plot_result.py` for visualisation (set the correct folder and other parameters inside the file).

-Please contact l.bliek@tudelft.nl if you have any questions.
+Please contact l.bliek@tue.nl if you have any questions.